TJourde/excel2web2py/README.md

 Installation :
 --------------

-Unzip the folder in your web2py folder, where web2py.py and applications are located.
-Extract TEMPLATE.zip and copy the folder to the applications folder in web2py.
-Inside web2p/applications/TEMPLATE/, It should look like this: cache,controllers,cron,databases...
+Extract Excel.zip and copy the folder to the applications folder in web2py.
+Inside web2p/applications/Excel/, It should look like this: cache,controllers,cron,databases,excel2web2py...

 Installation XLRD: